Thermal Stability, P-V Criticality and Heat Engine of Charged Rotating Accelerating Black Holes: THERMODYNAMICS

-It should be noted that by considering the cosmological constant as a thermodynamical pressure, the identification of the mass changes from internal energy to enthalpy.
-So, mass of the black hole will have more contribution in thermodynamical structure of the system.
+It should be noted that by considering the cosmological constant as a thermodynamic pressure, the identification of mass changes from internal energy to enthalpy.
 With this new insight, free energy of the system is given by